yousefwalid/SpotifyElGhalaba/README.md

 You need to create an environment variables file named `config.env` in the root directory, there is an example environment variables file in the root directory, namely `.env.example` .
 Please make sure to correctly fill the env variables to avoid runtime errors.

+For testing you also need another environment variables file named `.test.env`, it has the same environment variables of the `.env.example`.

 # How to run?

-First of all please run your local MongoDB server and then seed the database if you would like to, as refered to in the [**Database Seeds**](#database-seeds) section
+First of all please run your local MongoDB server and then seed the database if you would like to, as refered to in the [**Database Seeds**](#database-seeds) section.

+Then run `npm install` in your terminal to install all the dependencies of the project.

 You can then very easily run the project using `npm run start`, if you want to run in a production environment please refer to the [**Development or Production**](#Development-or-Production) section.